 - Bake the loaves until they are well risen and deeply golden, 30 - 35 minutes.
 Transfer the pans to racks to cool for 15 minutes, then run a knife around the sides of the pans and turn the loaves out onto the racks.
 Invert again and cool for at least an hour.

-- Follow step 9 above, but divide the dough in two halves; one half for these minis and the other half for two small loaves.
+Follow step 9 above, but divide the dough into two halves; one half for these minis and the other half for two small loaves.
 Or use the dough for only minis.
 If you are like me you would have to bake a dozen, then repeat.